 - Start the dress hunt!

 When you’re considering your photographer, make sure it’s the final product that you really love.
 While you might love the shots and the angles of their photos, the editing style is a part of the package – something that is unique to the photographer and likely non-negotiable.
 Make sure you love their style and want your day to be remembered like that forever.
-Also consider the packages that they offer – How much coverage will you get?
+Ask questions and also consider the packages that they offer – How much coverage will you get?
 Do they offer bespoke packages?
 Should you have a second shooter?

 9-10 Months Before